Billbrockbank/Teams-Planner-Timeline-Tab/README.md

     <img src="images/Accept-Permissions.gif" width=400>

-- The Planner Timeline renders the Plans in the group of Team of the Channel added to.
+- The Planner Timeline renders the a Plan in the group of Teams of the Channel added to.
 - Can be added for different plans and buckets in any of the Teams Channels.

     <img src="images/Configuration-Tab.gif">

+## How to Deploy Azure

+_To deploy "Planner Timeline" into Azure see the following:_
+- Microsoft Teams Developer Resurces: [Deploy Microsoft Teams app to the cloud using Microsoft Visual Studio Code](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/deploy)
+- Microsoft Learn Training module: [Deploy a Microsoft Teams app to Azure by using Teams Toolkit for Visual Studio Code](https://learn.microsoft.com/en-us/training/modules/teams-toolkit-vsc-deploy-apps/)

 ## Help